 Yes, that’s a black dress.
 And yes, thanks a red jersey knit gown.
 No, I didn’t actually plan on wearing a black or red dress on my wedding, but remember my advice?
 Have.
 Fun.

-I tried the halter top.
+I tried the halter top style.
 I didn’t hate it.

 I tried on two dresses with giant bows on the back and channeled my (non-existent) inner Carrie Bradshaw.

 I tried on a 2-in-1 style that was immediately christened the “vegas” dress.

-I tried on some unique geometric cutouts on an otherwise very simple dress.
+I tried on a dress with unique geometric cutouts on an otherwise very simple dress.